asdf-vm/actions/CONTRIBUTING.md

 ## Code Quality

-[Lefthook](https://github.com/evilmartians/lefthook) is used to run `pre-commit` and `pre-push` git hooks to ensure standardised best practices are followed before raising code changes in Pull Requests.
+[Lefthook](https://github.com/evilmartians/lefthook) is used to run `pre-commit` and `pre-push` Git Hooks to ensure standard practices are followed before raising code changes in Pull Requests.
 It will be installed and configured by the above steps.